Deltares/iMOD-Documentation/_sources/index.rst.txt

 The iMOD Suite offers three different modules which support modelling with MODFLOW 6 (including unstructured meshes):

-#. :doc:`iMOD QGIS Plugin <qgis_user_manual>`:
+#. :doc:`iMOD Viewer <viewer_index>`:
-   A QGIS plugin for visualisation of model input and output with tool for cross-sections, timeseries and link to the 3D viewer.
-Supports NetCDF, UGRID and ipf's.
-#. :doc:`iMOD 3D Viewer <3dviewer_user_manual>`:
-   A 3D Viewer for interactive 3D visualisation of unstructured input and output.
-   Supports UGRID file format.
+   The iMOD Viewer consist of a standalone 3D viewer and a QGIS plugin.
+A :doc:`iMOD QGIS Plugin <qgis_user_manual>` QGIS plugin for visualisation of model input and output with tool for cross-sections, timeseries and link to the 3D viewer.
+Supports structured NetCDF, UGRID and IPF files.
+And a :doc:`iMOD 3D Viewer <3dviewer_user_manual>` for interactive 3D visualisation of unstructured input and output.
+Supports UGRID file format and IPF borelog files.
 #. :doc:`iMOD python <python_index>`:
    An Python package to support MODFLOW groundwater modeling.
 It makes it easy to go from your raw data to a fully defined MODFLOW model, with the aim